matt-graham/matt-graham.github.io/slides/cthmc/slides-aabi.md

 <img src='images/1d-gm-ext-hamiltonian-flat-base-free-energy.svg' style='margin: 0; padding: 0;' width='80%' class="fragment" data-fragment-index="2" />

+Note:

+The marginal density on the temperature control variable is formed of a product of the Gaussian prior and a partition function term.
+Because of the assumption of a improper flat base density this partition function term will typically vary significantly in magnitude as $\beta$ is changed, tending to infinity if $\beta$ was allowed to go to 0 due to the improper base density.

+This results in a very non-flat marginal on $u$.
+The figure shows the free-energy on $u$ or negative log marginal for the two component Gaussian mixture target encountered earlier.
+We can see there are large barriers in the free energy surface and this tends to lead to $u$ remaining confined to small regions over long periods.

 ----

 ### Metadynamics <small>Laio and Parrinello, 2002</small>

 <div>
   <img src="images/metadynamics.gif" width="40%" />
+  $u$
   <small>Alessandro Laio, <a href='http://people.sissa.it/~laio/Research/Images/meta.gif'>http://people.sissa.it/~laio/Research/Images/meta.gif</a></small>
 </div>

+Note:

+The approach used by Gobbo and Leimkuhler to overcome this problem, is to use a method developed by Laio and Parrinello in the molecular dynamics community for flattening out a free energy function called metadynamics.

+As illustrated by the animation, this adds an adaptive biasing potential to $u$ which helps to fill in the wells in the free energy surface and encourage movement around the full space.

+Although metadynamics can work well in practice it adds extra implementation difficulty and also because of the non-Markovian history dependence introduced requires even a vanishing adaption durin an intial warm up phase or careful importance reweighting post-hoc to allow unbiased estimations of expectations.

 ---